 Humanitarian Response at CANADEM

-CANADEM quickly deploys Canadian experts to support UN agencies’ personnel needs during rapid-onset humanitarian emergencies and disasters and for protracted crises within the Stand-by Partnership Program (SbPP).
-Our experts, serving with Humanitarian Cluster Leads*, improve the delivery of relief efforts (shelter, security, logistics, etc.) to successfully contribute to the well-being of local and displaced vulnerable groups.
+CANADEM quickly deploys experts to support UN agencies’ personnel needs during rapid-onset humanitarian emergencies and disasters and for protracted crises within the Standby Partnership Program.
+Our experts, serving with Humanitarian Cluster Leads, improve the delivery of relief efforts in areas such as shelter, gender, child protection, nutrition, security, logistics, etc. to successfully contribute to the well-being of local and displaced vulnerable groups.

 CANADEM ‘s experts can deploy in 48-72 hours, providing immediate expertise through their many years of experience.
 Our experts have proven time and again that they can hit the ground running and make that crucial contribution under challenging circumstances.

-CANADEM has become an integral UN Stand-by Partner, and holds memorandums of understanding (MOUs) with various UN and international organizations such as UNICEF, UNHCR, OCHA, WFP, FAO, UNESCO, WHO, PAHO, IOM and UNDP to provide staffing relief in times of sudden, urgent needs.
+CANADEM has become an integral UN Standby Partner, and holds memorandums of understanding with various UN and international organizations such as UNICEF, UNHCR, OCHA, WFP, FAO, UNESCO, WHO, PAHO, IOM and UNDP to provide staffing relief in times of sudden, urgent needs.

 Stand-by Partners are organizations which provide surge capacity support to United Nations (UN) organisations responding to humanitarian emergencies through the secondment of gratis personnel.
 Each Stand-by Partner maintains a roster of humanitarian professionals who are ready to be deployed within 72 hours to fill staffing needs in UN operations.